marekgalovic/contee-php-sdk/README.md

 ```

 ## Accessing API route
 Api routes are currently allowed from **Pro plan**.
 Sdk has method for accessing them.
 When the route has an option you can pass the parameter in options array and it will be automatically replaced.
-Every api call returns `Contee\Response\Response` object, which has many types of getting the content back.
+Every api call returns `Contee\Response\Response` object, which has methods to get content back as raw output, json string, array or object.

 ```
 $contee->get("/site/visits/:option, array(":option"=>"perpage"))->toObject();